 ||Give the Gift of: Healthful Eating |

 Holiday time is family time, and cooking a meal with family members can really improve everyone’s health, wellness and mental outlook.
-Choose dishes that everyone can help make, such as a fresh fruit tray or healthy whole grain holiday pizza.
+Choose dishes that everyone can help make, such as a fresh fruit tray.
 For the family cook, we recommend gifting a Community Supported Agriculture (CSA) share or investing in half a cow or chicken co-op to cut food costs and eat seasonally.

 — Amy Jamieson-Petonic, M.Ed, RD, CSSD, LD